-Forests are as necessary to the maintenance of the farm as money is to the bank.
-The spirit of forest conservation, lying dormant in the minds of so many of our people must be brought to life.
-It must be made to express itself in better timber management, in placing trees on denuded hillsides, in the many phases of forestry that can be applied to farm woodland to insure a continuous supply of wood products.
-It is the hope that this Four-H Club Forestry Booklet will help club members to catch the spirit of forestry, as well as to instruct them in better woods practices.
-The future of forests in North Carolina rests largely with the boys and girls of today and a knowledge of forestry gained and applied as club members will bear fruit in the years ahead.
+Forests are as necessary to the maintenance of the farm, the State and the Nation, as money is to the bank.
+The spirit of forest conservation, lying dormant in the minds of so many of our people, must be brought to life.
+It must be made to express itself in better timber management, in planting trees on denuded hillsides and other idle land, in the many phases of forestry that can be applied to farm woodlands to insure a continuous supply of wood products.
+The Future with both its opportunity and responsibility is now knocking at the door of the North Carolina farm boys and girls.
+It is the hope that this Four-H Club Forestry Manual and Record Book will help club members to catch the spirit of forestry, as well as instruct them in better woods practices.
+The future of forests in North Carolina rests largely with the boys and girls of today, and a knowledge of forestry gained and applied as club members will bear fruit in the years ahead.